All Episodes

 They retired some of their debt with it, which is all well and good for them, but that doesn't stimulate the economy.

-The banks are not lending the money, and Paul says we're still working on that.
+The banks are not lending the money, and Paul says, we're still working on that.

-The idea that government by spending, where are they getting it?
+The idea that government, by spending, where are they getting it?

-Dubai's in a tank.
+Buying it from Dubai's in the tank.

-All the Dubai's having problems.
+Dubai's having problems.

-Down four billion in all of this.
+Down $4 billion in all of this.

 I mean, everybody's getting lopped off here.

-I mean, Dubai's not in the tank, but all of this, if you look, this, you know, we when you take the dollar off the gold standard, for example, this is this is a uh there's nothing backing up the dollar when the dollar's worth you know,
+I mean, Dubai's not in the tank, but all of this, if you look, this, you know, when you take the dollar off the gold standard, for example, this is a, there's nothing backing up the dollar when the dollar is worth whatever the inflated value of it is, when there's nothing substantive behind it.

-whatever the inflated value of it is when there's no thing, nothing substantive behind it, then you have all these runaway trains here, and we've reached the point where it's all coming due here at one point, and we're gonna make it even worse with this trillion dollar stimulus package of Obama's?
+And you have all these runaway trains here, and we've reached the point where it's all coming due here at one point, and we're going to make it even worse with this trillion-dollar stimulus package of Obama's.

-The idea that we've got to um we gotta go in there and have all this new government spending.
+The idea that we've got to go in there and have all this new government spending because we're going to emulate FDR.

 Well, the dirty little secret is that FDR prolonged the Great Depression with the exact thing Obama is going to do.